AkoToSiJeromeEh/frontend-expense/README.md

 *   Complete Route Implementation using React Router
 *   Mobile First Principle (Responsive 90%)
 *   Complete Validation Schema on Input fields

+<h2>💻 Developmenmt</h2>

+Here're some of the tools and stack use and development span:

+*  🖱️ We use Mern Stack ( React ▶️ Frontend , Express ▶️ Backend , MONNGO DB ▶️ DATABASE , NODE ▶️ RUNTIME ENV )
+*  🖱️ Yup For all input fields and forms schema
+*  🖱️ Formik For Creating Form
+*  🖱️ React Query for Fetching Data
+*  🖱️ Axios for http request
+*  🖱️ Chart.js for Interactive Chart
+*  🖱️ animate.css for animation
+*  🖱️ React Router for Managing and Creating Routes
+*  ✨ My Expense Tracker is a rush project, so I haven't refactored any of the code.
+I worked on the project for two weeks with no planning, just coding.
+I'm grateful for my experience on my previous simple project, which helped me a lot and since it is my first mern stack project i am happy when im presenting it on my class .
+*  ✨ I will continue this Project when Our capstone is Done because there is a lot of things need to change in this web app i created Thanksss